Our Process

 6. Future Research Directions: Suggest potential avenues for future research based on your findings.
 Identify unanswered questions, unresolved issues, or areas requiring further investigation, and propose specific research questions or methodologies.

 7. Contributions to the Field: Highlight the contributions of your study to the broader field of research.
-Explain how your findings fill gaps in knowledge, address important questions, or offer new insights that advance the field.
+Explain how your findings fill gaps in knowledge, address critical questions, or offer new insights that advance the field.

 10. Conclusion: Summarize the main points of your discussion and reiterate the significance of your findings.
 Emphasize the implications of your research and its potential impact on the field.